 The gallery features six exhibits per year, beginning in January; each exhibit is two months.
 Exhibits may feature art by individuals or a group of artists.
 The call for artists generally goes out by early February, with a submission deadline at the end of March.
 A juried committee chooses the exhibits.
-Selected artists are notified by the end of April.
+Selected artists are notified by mid-May.
+2019 Call for Artists

 Due to the structure of the gallery we can only display wall-hung art.
 The gallery is equipped with a Griplock® hanging system.
 Artists must have enough material to exhibit on 90 linear feet of wall space.